-- A private hire operator ("an operator") does not have direct responsibility for the safety of passengers, other road users or direct contact with passengers who are in the private hire vehicle (except where they are also licensed as a private hire driver).
-However, in performing their duties they obtain and hold considerable amounts of personal and private information about their passengers which must be treated in confidence and not revealed to others or used by the operator or their staff for criminal or other unacceptable purposes. - As stated above, where an applicant has more than one conviction, serious consideration will need to be given as to whether they are a safe and suitable person. - Operators must ensure that any staff that are used within the business (whether employees or independent contractors) and are able to access any information as described above are subject to the same standards as the operator themselves.
+A private hire operator ("an operator") does not have direct responsibility for the safety of passengers, other road users or direct contact with passengers who are in the private hire vehicle (except where they are also licensed as a private hire driver).
+However, in performing their duties they obtain and hold considerable amounts of personal and private information about their passengers which must be treated in confidence and not revealed to others or used by the operator or their staff for criminal or other unacceptable purposes.

+- 16.1 As stated above, where an applicant has more than one conviction, serious consideration will need to be given as to whether they are a safe and suitable person. - 16.2 Operators must ensure that any staff that are used within the business (whether employees or independent contractors) and are able to access any information as described above are subject to the same standards as the operator themselves.
 This can be affected by means of the individual staff member being required by the operator to obtain a basic DBS certificate.
-If an operator is found not to be applying the required standards and using staff that do not meet the licensing authority's overall criteria, that will lead to the operator's licence being revoked. - As public trust and confidence in the overall safety and integrity of the private hire system is vital, the same standards will be applied to operators as those applied to drivers, which are outlined above.
+If an operator is found not to be applying the required standards and using staff that do not meet the Licensing authority's overall criteria, that will lead to the operator's licence being revoked. - 16.3 As public trust and confidence in the overall safety and integrity of the private hire system is vital, the same standards will be applied to operators as those applied to drivers, which are outlined above.

-Vehicle proprietors
+17 Vehicle proprietors

-- Vehicle proprietors (both hackney carriage and private hire) have two principal responsibilities. - Firstly, they must ensure that the vehicle is always maintained to an acceptable standard.

-- Secondly, they must ensure that the vehicle is not used for illegal or illicit purposes. - As stated above, where an applicant has more than one conviction, serious consideration will need to be given as to when they are a safe and suitable person to be granted or retain a vehicle licence. - As public trust and confidence in the overall safety and integrity of the private hire system is vital, the same standards will be applied to proprietors as those applied to drivers, which are outlined above.
+- 17.1 Vehicle proprietors (both hackney carriage and private hire) have two principal responsibilities. - i) They must ensure that the vehicle is always maintained to an acceptable standard. - ii) Secondly, they must ensure that the vehicle is not used for illegal or illicit purposes. - 17.2 As stated above, where an applicant has more than one conviction, serious consideration will need to be given as to when they are a safe and suitable person to be granted or retain a vehicle licence.